I’m Mr Ormsby and thank you very much for dropping by.

 What do you hope to achieve as a writer?

-I would like every one of my students to have to read my work and then sit a five-hour exam on it.
+I would like every one of my students to have to read my work and then sit a three-hour exam on it.
 That would be poetic justice after having had to read all of their stuff over the years.
 Other than that, like most authors I simply wish to become widely-read because I’m not writing a diary.
 That’s it, really.

 What advice do you have for novice writers?